harshita2201301024/obsidian/data/Study/Javascript/For_in and For_of.md

 ```

 In summary, `for...in` **can** be used with arrays, but it’s better to use `for...of` for value iteration, especially to avoid unintended behavior with custom properties or non-numeric keys.

+Be careful though: if the object comes from the server as JSON, there is no guarantee regarding the order of the properties in the object.
+So it’s usually best to stick to arrays when the order matters.